Step 1 - Prepare and Upload your employee file

 Once you've cleared all errors, a button will appear that says "Review and Confirm"

 You will be presented with three different screens to review.
 The first shows all new employees that will be created.
+You can specify if these new employees should receive surveys.
+If this is set to yes and there is an assessment open, they will be added to the open assessment when they are created.
 The second shows the changes to existing employees.
 And the last allows you to review employees that are being reactivated and those being deactivated implicitly because they weren't in the file.
 These changes will not be processed until you click "Confirm" on the review screen.

 If at any time you see something wrong with the import, make the change in your file and reimport it.